Oorukku Upadesam: Plot

 Pulavar Ponnambalam conducts religious programmes lecturing the public on the Indian epic Ramayana.
 He and his wife Kausalya have named their three sons after the characters in the Ramayana, namely Raman, Lakshmanan and Bharathan.
 Ponnambalam's brother Sankaran who has lost his wife and daughter in a car accident, lives with Ponnambalam and his family.
 Sankaran is a drunkard.

 Lakshmanan loves Bhanu, and he asks Raman to help him out.
 Raman talks to his parents about getting a daughter-in-law for the house, but his parents think Raman is referring to his own marriage, and fix his marriage.
 Raman's wedding is arranged with Justice Vedalingam's daughter Janaki.
 After the wedding, Janaki notices Sankaran drinking every day.
 Nevertheless, she takes care of him, and serves him food when he comes home late.
 Sankaran is reminded of his daughter when he sees Janaki, and seeing the love and affection of a daughter from Janaki, Sankaran turns over a new leaf.

 Meanwhile, Bharathan who works in Jamshedpur, has missed his brother's wedding, as he is travelling all over India for office work.
 When Bharathan returns home on vacation, and sees Janaki for the first time, he is shocked.
 He tells his parents that Janaki used to work as a prostitute in Hyderabad.
-His parents are also shocked and start ill-treating Janaki, but however they ignore the fact that Bharathan has visited many prostitutes in different cities, and do not show any anger towards him.
+His parents are also shocked and start ill-treating Janaki, but they ignore the fact that Bharathan has visited many prostitutes in different cities, and display anger towards him.
 Finally they send Janaki back to Vedalingam's house, and since Raman is afraid of his parents, he doesn't say anything.
 But Sankaran and Lakshmanan feel something is wrong and both decide to investigate.
-Sankaran promises Janaki that he will find out what is going on, and solve the problem.
+Sankaran promises Janaki that he will find out what is happening, and solve the problem.

 Sankaran and Lakshmanan travel to Hyderabad carrying Janaki's photo and question different brothel owners about the girl in the photo.
 One of the brothel owners says she has seen her before and that she was sold to someone in Bombay.
 Sankaran and Lakshmanan travel to Bombay and after doing some searching around, they finally find a prostitute that looks identical to Janaki.
 She says her name is Madhavi, and that many years ago, her father who was a lawyer in Ambur made her mother Mangala Devi pregnant and left her without marrying her.
 She says that after Mangala Devi died, she searched for her father, but couldn't find him.
 She shows them a photo of her father and her mother.
 Sankaran realises that the man in the photo is a young looking Vedalingam.